digitalocean/container-blueprints/DOKS-CI-CD/README.md

 hello    https://hello.doks-ci-cd.starter-kit.online  hello-world     31m   3 OK / 3     True
 ```

 The hello world service endpoint should be in a healthy state (`READY` column set to `True`).
 Also, the service endpoint should be HTTPS enabled (`URL` column value), and use your custom domain name.
-You can also open a web browser and navigate to the service endpoint - a `Hello World!` message should be displayed.
+You can also open a web browser, and navigate to the service endpoint - a `Hello World!` message should be displayed.

 **Important Notes:**